 Buzzard Rock Trail: A 6-Mile Hike with Commanding Views Near Front Royal, Virginia

-Not long ago, I hiked to Buzzard Rock Overlook near Front Royal.
+Not long ago, I hiked to Buzzard Rock near Front Royal.
 It was a beautiful 2.9-mile out-and-back hike on the aptly named Buzzard Rock Trail.

 The views were gorgeous.
 I had no idea at the time, however, that even more breathtaking views were only a few more steps ahead on the trail.